mecid/mecid.github.io/_posts/2019-04-24-starting-unit-testing-with-model-layer.md

 }
 ```

-In the code sample above we have SearchLoader class which make an API request to Github's search endpoint and map the data to SearchResponse struct.
+In the code sample above we have SearchLoader class which make an API request to Github's search endpoint and convert the data to SearchResponse struct.
 First of all, I want to cover with tests these data manipulations.
 Let's start with creating a Unit Test target in Xcode project( File -> New -> Target -> iOS Unit Testing bundle).
 Xcode should create it by default if you do not disable it during the project forming process.

-Now we add to a testing target JSON file with search endpoint response as a content.
+Now we have to add JSON file with search endpoint response as a content to a testing target.
 We will use it to mock network request and speed up our test by faking real network request.

 ```json
 {